ChrisR2487/Monte-Carlo-Mazes/README.md

 This proposal represents a proposal to remove a wall from the room at row r and column c.
 DIR will be chosen from the set {N,E,W,S}, indicating which wall should be removed.
 N,E,W, and S correspond to the north, east, west, or south wall (respectively).
 North corresponds to the top of the maze, East to the right of the maze, and so on.

+Output Format:\
+The output will contain w lines, containing the w responses to the Monte Carlo system's proposals.
+Each line will contain the appropriate symbol chosen from the set: {X, K, C, D}.

 Constraints:\
 2 ≤ n ≤ 10^2
 0 ≤ r, c ≤ n-1